LaMonte Wade Jr Player Props: Giants vs. Reds

-LaMonte Wade Jr -- with a slugging percentage of .250 in his past 10 games (including no homers) -- will be in action for the San Francisco Giants versus the Cincinnati Reds, with Luke Weaver on the mound, on July 18 at 7:10 PM ET.
+On Wednesday, LaMonte Wade Jr (.313 on-base percentage in past 10 games, 92 points below season-long percentage) and the San Francisco Giants face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 7:10 PM ET.

-In his previous game, he reached base in all three of his plate appearances (2-for-2) against the Pirates.
+He had a hitless performance in his most recent game (0-for-2) against the Reds.

 LaMonte Wade Jr Game Info & Props vs. the Reds